 Another headline often used for Holacracy is "Organization without bosses" (negative).
 In reality, however, the exact opposite is true: organizations working with Holacracy are full of new decision-makers.
 A more appropriate headline would therefore be: "Organization full of bosses".

 Research shows that every time the size of a city doubles, innovation or productivity per resident increases by 15 percent.
 But when companies get bigger, innovation or productivity per employee generally goes down.
 So we're trying to figure out how to structure Zappos more like a city, and less like a bureaucratic corporation.
 In a city, people and businesses are self-organizing.
 We're trying to do the same thing by switching from a normal hierarchical structure to a system called Holacracy, which enables employees to act more like entrepreneurs and self-direct their work instead of reporting to a manager who tells them what to do.

-Holacracy indeed promises more freedom within the company, for both the new and old managers alike.
-In this article, I'll show you exactly how this can be achieved and what moved RAIDBOXES to take such an extreme step.
+In fact, the holacracy promises more freedom in the company.
+For both the new and the old managers.
+In this article, I will show you exactly how this is to be achieved.
+And I describe why Raidboxes decided to take this extreme step.